 - Check that the phone line is plugged into your computer. - Check that the phone line is working.
-You can check the line by plugging in an ordinary phone and listening for a dial tone. - Check that the phone number the program is dialing is correct. - In the Phone and Modem Options dialog box (Control Panel / Phone and Modem Options), check that your modem is listed in the Modems tab, and that the location information is correct on the Dialing Rules tab.
+You can check the line by plugging in an ordinary phone and listening for a dial tone. - Check that the phone number the program is dialling is correct. - In the Phone and Modem Options dialog box (Control Panel / Phone and Modem Options), check that your modem is listed in the Modems tab, and that the location information is correct on the Dialing Rules tab.

-If you do not see the Phone and Modem Options icon, proceed as follows:
+if you do not see the Phone and Modem Options icon, click Switch to Classic View on the left side.